Call for Papers

-Information for authors: The special journal section devoted to high-consequence infectious disease patient isolation will be published in the January/February 2019 issue of Health Security.
+Information for authors: The special journal section devoted to advances in infectious disease mapping and surveillance will be published in the May/June 2019 issue of Health Security.
 Scholarly and review articles, descriptions of practice, and opinion and commentary pieces are welcome.
 Manuscripts can be up to 5,000 words exclusive of the abstract, tables, figures, and references.
 Please consult the journal website for specific submission instructions (http://www.liebertpub.com/manuscript/hs).

 Deadline for article submission: Papers must be submitted by January 30, 2019, to https://mc.manuscriptcentral.com/healthsecurity.